dy/piezo/docs/r&d.md

     + this is intention of `*f1` - to have local instance of generic fn
       + we almost never process code globally, I wonder what are these cases
     + this allows create clones as `f1(x) = (*_f=f;_f(x))` - like global vars locally defined
+    - it doesn't immediately answer how to "reset" sound

 ### [ ] Functions / Static variables: How do we detect passed function as an argument? `f1(f) = (*_f=f; _f())`;